Stock Dividends: What They Are and How They Work

 A Primer on Stock Dividends Vision Retirement financial planning investment advice tax planning consulting Ridgewood Bergen County NJ Poughkeepsie NY CFP fiduciary

 When companies turn a profit, they have several choices with respect to next steps.
-One option is to reinvest the money to help grow the business.
-Another is to buy back some of their outstanding shares, often to raise their share price and create value for shareholders.
+While one option is to reinvest the money to help grow the business, another is to buy back some of their outstanding shares (often to raise their share price and create value for shareholders).
 A third option—detailed in this post—is to share profits with shareholders in the form of dividends.

-While investing in stocks that pay dividends is perhaps appealing to an investor such as yourself, you should also keep in mind associated risks and potential tax implications.
+While investing in stocks that pay dividends is perhaps appealing to an investor such as yourself, you should also keep in mind the associated risks and potential tax implications discussed herein.

-A dividend is paid per share of stock.
+A dividend—a payment a company makes to its shareholders akin to a “bonus” or “reward” received for owning the stock—is paid out per share.
 For example, if a company pays out $0.50 per share of stock and you own 100 shares, you’ll receive $50.
-Generally speaking, dividends are paid regularly—often quarterly—but not all stocks pay them, and companies may reduce or eliminate these at any time.
+Generally speaking, dividends are paid regularly (often quarterly), but not all stocks pay them and companies can reduce or even eliminate them at any time.

 Companies can also pay investors stock instead of cash, known as a “scrip dividend.”
-In this scenario, you’re paid based on the number of shares you own.
-For example, if the company offers a 5% scrip dividend and you own 1,000 shares, you’ll receive an additional 50 shares.
+In this scenario, you’re paid based on the number of shares you own (e.g., if a company offers a 5% scrip dividend and you own 1,000 shares, you’ll receive an additional 50).

-Another type of special dividend is a one-time payment that most commonly occurs when a company declares exceptionally strong earnings.
-Finally, preferred dividends are paid to owners of preferred stock (more on that later).
+Another type of dividend, often referred to as a “special dividend,” is a one-time payment most commonly triggered when a company declares exceptionally strong earnings.
+Finally, “preferred dividends” are paid to owners of preferred stock (more on that later).

 How to identify stocks that pay dividends

-Dividends are often paid out by well-established companies with a history of growth and earnings: such as 3M Co. and Proctor & Gamble.
-Dividends are a great way for such companies to share their profits with investors—and an excellent tool to attract new ones!
-Conversely, as new or start-up companies are focused on growth, these types of organizations often reinvest their profits rather than pay out dividends.
+Dividends are often paid out by well-established companies with a history of growth and earnings (e.g., 3M Company or Proctor & Gamble) as a great way to share profits with investors—and an excellent tool for attracting new ones!
+Conversely, new or start-up companies often reinvest profits rather than pay out dividends given their focus on growth.

-When you search for a company’s stock, related data will often include their dividend per share and dividend yield (which measures the value of the dividend compared to the stock price).
+When you search for a company’s stock, related data will often include the dividend per share and dividend yield (measuring the value of the dividend compared to the stock price).

 Types of investments that pay dividends

-When you own at least one share of common stock, you are officially a company shareholder and therefore enjoy corporate policy voting rights and the ability to elect the organization’s board of directors.
+Those who own at least one share of common stock are officially company shareholders and therefore enjoy corporate policy voting rights and the ability to elect the organization’s board of directors.

-A share of common stock, over the long term, also generally performs better than other types of ownership equity and can thus create significant returns for investors—making this an attractive investment!
-However, common stock is also sometimes the riskiest option since, in the event of bankruptcy, shareholders have a right to company assets only after bondholders, preferred stockholders, and other debtholders are paid in full.
+A share of common stock, over the long term, also generally outperforms other types of ownership equity and can thus create significant returns for investors—making this an attractive investment!
+Common stock is also sometimes the riskiest option, however; in the event of bankruptcy, shareholders have a right to company assets only after bondholders, preferred stockholders, and other debtholders are paid in full.

-Preferred stocks are more of a hybrid investment type given similar properties to both common stock and bonds.
-While preferred stock is purchased in the same way and pays out dividends just like common stock, the two differ in that dividends are agreed upon and paid at regular intervals for the former type.
-The market value of preferred stocks is also sensitive to interest rate changes.
+Preferred stocks—more of a hybrid investment type given similar properties to both common stock and bonds—are purchased in the same way and pay out dividends just like common stock but differ in that dividends are agreed upon and paid at regular intervals.
+Their market value is also sensitive to interest rate changes.

-An advantage of preferred stocks is that they pay a higher dividend rate than common stock issued by the same company.
-In addition, the issuing company must pay out preferred stock dividends before common share dividends.
-Preferred stockholders also rank higher than common stockholders in the event of liquidation.
-Preferred stocks are generally considered less risky than common stocks due to these benefits.
+A few advantages of preferred stocks are that they pay a higher dividend rate than common stock issued by the same company, and the issuing company must pay out preferred stock dividends before common share dividends.
+Preferred stockholders also rank higher than common stockholders in the event of liquidation, with preferred stocks generally considered less risky than common stocks due to these collective benefits.

-However, unlike common stock shareholders, preferred stock shareholders usually don’t have voting rights.
+Unlike common stock shareholders, however, their preferred stock counterparts typically don’t have voting rights.

-A mutual fund is a type of fund that pools money from investors to purchase securities.
+Mutual funds—often comprised of stocks, bonds, and short-term assets (e.g., money market funds) or a combination of the three—pool money from investors to purchase securities.
 Investors buy fund shares or units, which are then invested and managed by a professional portfolio manager.

-Mutual funds are often comprised of stocks, bonds, and short-term assets such as money market funds—or a combination of the three.
 Fund assets are referred to as “holdings” and vary based on fund objectives.
-For example, a small-cap fund comprised only of smaller company stocks is riskier than a large-cap mutual fund with holdings comprised of large company stocks.
+For example, a small-cap fund comprised only of smaller company stocks is riskier than a large-cap mutual fund with holdings made up of large company stocks.

-Mutual funds are popular among many investors since they offer an easy way to diversify and distribute risk across several investments.
+Mutual funds are popular among many investors as they offer an easy way to diversify and distribute risk across several investments.

-To be considered a qualified dividend, the dividend must be paid by an American company or a foreign business that trades in or has a tax treaty with the U.S. You must also own the stock for at least 60 days prior to the ex-dividend date (also known as the ex-date), which is the deadline to buy a stock and receive the dividend.
+Dividends also offer tax advantages depending on the stock and how long it’s held.
+For example, qualified dividends are taxed at long-term capital gains rates that are lower than ordinary rates.
+Nonqualified dividends (i.e., “ordinary dividends”), meanwhile, are taxed at one’s regular income rate.
+To be considered “qualified,” the dividend must be paid by an American company or foreign business that trades in or has a tax treaty with the U.S. Investors must have also owned the stock for at least 60 days prior to the ex-dividend date (the “ex-date”), the deadline to buy a stock and receive the dividend.

 Dividend stocks can also help shield you from inflation.
-For example, should your investment increase 2% over the year but inflation is 3%, dividends can help minimize or even protect you from that 1% loss.
+Should your investment increase 2% over the year amidst 3% inflation, for example, dividends can help minimize (or even completely protect you from) this 1% loss.
 Many dividend-paying companies also offer dividend yields (calculated by dividing the dividend paid by the stock price) that outpace inflation.

 The bottom line on stock dividends